-Capto, the app we mentioned earlier, is a decent option for that, and what we like about it as compared with QuickTime is that it lets you record screen activity, webcam video, computer audio, and voiceover all at the same time.
+If you want to know how to record video on Mac easily, try the Capto app we mentioned earlier, is a decent option for that, and what we like about it as compared with QuickTime is that it lets you record screen activity, webcam video, computer audio, and voiceover all at the same time.
 This is uber important when you need to make a detailed tutorial video or record a webinar.
 There's much more editing power, too: you can add captions, graphics, and other elements that come in handy in explanatory videos.
 And, you can mute, fade in, or fade out both of the audio tracks to get professional sound without clicks and keyboard strikes.

-So, here's how to record your screen with audio:
+So, here's how to record video from your screen with audio:

 Now the video is saved in Capto and is ready for editing.
 You can play with controls on the left to tweak the sound, trim, add annotations, highlight specific areas, adjust the size and placement of the camera video, and so on.

-With a free month of Setapp, you can try Capto for free and decide whether or not it works for your video making needs.
+With Setapp, you can try Capto for free and decide whether or not it works for your video making needs.
 Setapp includes Capto along with a few dozen other Mac apps (a video converter, a YouTube downloader, a media player just to name a few) for a monthly cost that's way lower than buying the apps one by one.